By Vanessa Quinteros

 How to determine your eye shape?

-When determining your eye shape look straight ahead into a mirror, and make sure your head is straight.
+When determining the shape of your eyes, look straight ahead into a mirror, and make sure your head is straight.
 From there we will be looking at a few things:

 2. Your eyelid space